Alternate states and intermingledness in complex high-dimensional systems: Workflow

-We define intermingledness as follows.
-Let $U$ be a vector of points (either in the diagnostic space or feature space), $\ell$ a vector of labels corresponding to each point, and let $d(u, w) \in \mathbb{R}_{\ge 0}$ be a distance (metric) between two points $u, w \in U$.
+Intermingledness can provide this information, and is defined as follows.
+Let $U$ be a set of points, either in feature space or in basin space if applicable; $\ell$ a set of labels corresponding to each point; and $d(u, w) \in \mathbb{R}_{\ge 0}$ a distance (metric) between two points $u, w \in U$.
 Then \begin{enumerate} \item Separate $U$ into the found groups, $U_a = \{ U[j] : \ell[j] == a, j\in \{1,...,N\}\}$ and $a \in \{1, ..., A\}$.
-The notation $\cdot[x]$ means the $x$-th entry of the vector. \item For each group $a \in \{1, ..., A\}$, calculate the pairwise-averaged distance between members of group $a$ and members of another group $b$, and do this separately for all $b\in \{1, ..., A\}$.
-We call this pairwise-averaged distance $m_a$, and if $a=b$ this is the intra-group distance, otherwise the inter-group distance.
-Note that each $m_a$ is a vector of length $A$ and there are $A$ of them in total. \item Define $\delta_a = m_a[a] / m_a$, i.e., the average intra-group distance divided by the average inter-group distance. \item For each group $a$ assign a real number $I_a$ called ``intermingledness'' returning the mean or maximum of $\delta_a$ while skipping index $a$ in this summarizing operation.
-In this paper we used the maximum, which puts more emphasis on the distances to the closest group. \end{enumerate} In a nutshell, intermingledness is the ratio of the pairwise-averaged intra-group distance divided by the pairwise-averaged inter-group distance.
+The notation $\cdot[x]$ means the $x$-th element of the set. \item Let be the pairwise-averaged distance between members of group $U_a$ and members of another group $U_b$.
+If $a=b$ we call this distance the intra-group distance of group $a$, otherwise it is an inter-group distance. \item For the $a$-th group, we define as intermingledness the quantity where ``summary'' is a summarizing operator such as the mean or the maximum.
+In this paper we used the mean, while maximum would highlight the intermingledness between the closest groups. \end{enumerate} In a nutshell, intermingledness is the ratio of the pairwise-averaged intra-group distance divided by the pairwise-averaged inter-group distance. $I_a$ is generally greater than 0 and smaller than 1, although it is difficult to assign meaning to the absolute value of $I$ without taking into account the exact shape of the basins (a plethora of additional examples of intermingledness values is provided in \S\ref{app:basin_entropy}).
 If the value of $I_a$ is close to 1, it means that for the $a$-th group the corresponding points are as close (according to $d$) to those belonging to the same group as they are to those belonging to a different group.
+Said differently, a point in an intermingled group ($I_a \approx 1$), when perturbed with a perturbation of size comparable to the group size, is just as likely to remain in the group than to be brought into a different group.
+As such, an intermingled group cannot be distinguished easily from other groups on the basis of $d$.
+Note that $I^d$ is a quantity describing the whole group; in Appendix C (\S\ref{app:basin_entropy}) we discuss a modification focused exclusively on the group's boundary, that provides some advantages and disadvantages compared to the version used in the main text.
+In the same appendix we discuss more broadly potential limitations of intermingledness, and compare it with the established concept of basin entropy.